alpacanetworks/alpacon-cli/README.md

 Available Commands:
-  agent       Commands to manage server's agent completion  Generate the autocompletion script for the specified shell download    Transfer a file from a remote server event       Retrieve and display recent Alpacon events. group       Manage Group (Identity and Access Management) resources help        Help about any command log         Retrieve and display server logs login       Log in to Alpacon Server
+  agent       Commands to manage server's agent authority   Commands to manage and interact with certificate authorities cert        Manage and interact with SSL/TLS certificates completion  Generate the autocompletion script for the specified shell csr         Generate and manage Certificate Signing Request (CSR) operations download    Transfer a file from a remote server event       Retrieve and display recent Alpacon events. group       Manage Group resources help        Help about any command log         Retrieve and display server logs login       Log in to Alpacon Server